chipsalliance/rocket-chip/README.md

 This top-level utility package invokes Chisel to elaborate a particular configuration of a coreplex, along with the appropriate testing collateral.
 * **unittest**
-This utility package contains a framework for generateing synthesizeable hardware testers of individual modules.
+This utility package contains a framework for generateing synthesizable hardware testers of individual modules.
 * **util**
 This utility package provides a variety of common Scala and Chisel constructs that are re-used across multiple other packages,